FrancesoM/tarsier-vision/README.md

 -rw-r--r--  1 fra fra   1813 Sep  8 09:45 libedgetpu_16.0tf2.16.1-1_arm64.changes
 ```

-I copied them on the raspberry and then run the debuild command to install the deb.
-Note: I skipped the max frequency because of warnings from google.
+Navigate there and then create the deb packages.
 ```
-cd libedge_deb_folder
 debuild -us -uc -tc -b -a arm64 -d
 ```

+Copy on the raspberry and install.